Yaco-Sistemas/met/doc/source/api.rst

 Variables
 ---------

-In the query url format, ${variable} is a string according to this:
+In the query url format, ${variable} can be one of these:

 base_url
-   We assume that the url index is known. base_url is the url of index from MET web application.
+   We assume that the home url is known. base_url is the url of MET web application home.

 format
-   is the output style.
+   Is the output style.
 Allowed values: xml, json, csv.

 federation_slug
-   is the name of one federation in the url.
+   Is the url firendly version of a federation name.

 Federations Lists